NSA Ajit Doval, UK counterpart agree to enhance cooperation to address violent extremism, radicalism

 The two sides agreed to deepen mutually beneficial collaboration in critical and emerging technologies.

-Tim Barrow is on an official visit to India for the India-UK Strategic Dialogue on the invitation of NSA Ajit Doval.
+Tim Barrow is on an official visit to India for the India-UK Strategic Dialogue at the invitation of NSA Ajit Doval.
 He is accompanied by a delegation of senior UK government officials.

 The two NSAs have engaged regularly in extensive discussions on a broad bilateral, regional and global agenda.
 The current visit will give them the opportunity to continue their high-level dialogue, which will include a review of the multi-faceted cooperation between the two countries as well as explore futuristic areas for technology collaboration, as per sources.